wasp-lang/wasp/web/docs/advanced/deployment/manually.md

 ## Railway (server, client and database)

-We will show how to deploy Wasp client, Wasp server, and provision a database on Railway.
+We will show how to deploy the client, the server, and provision a database on Railway.

 Railway is a simple and great way to host your server and database.
 It's also possible to deploy your entire app: database, server, and client.
 You can use the platform for free for a limited time, or if you meet certain eligibility requirements.
 See their [plans page](https://docs.railway.app/reference/plans) for more info.